An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

 The mean of the RF distance distribution is $0.91\pm0.04$, indicating that the $\alpha$-capture and Fe-peak NJ trees are significantly different from each other.
 Figure~\ref{Fig:tree} displays the MCC trees built using only [Mg, Si, Ca, Ti/Fe] as input ($\alpha$-capture, left side) and the one built from only [Ni, Cr, Mn, Co/Fe] (Fe-peak, right side).
 Same leaves/stars are connected through the dashed lines.
 It is possible to note how these leaves are located at different parts in each tree.

 By calculating RF distances of $\alpha$-capture vs $\alpha$-capture and of Fe-peak vs Fe-peak trees, we obtain a mean RF distance of $0.69\pm0.11$ and of $0.71\pm0.12$, respectively.
 This means that, given the uncertainties of our data, the trees can be as similar as $\sim0.7$ and, therefore, a difference of $\sim0.9$ is unlikely to be explained only by uncertainties in the data.
 This implies that the nucleosynthetic channels imprinted in the chemical distribution of $\alpha$-capture elements is different from those driving the diversity of the Fe-peak elements.
-The variety and energies of the supernovae contributing to these species are further explored in Section~\ref{sec:rsproc}.
+This is also in line from the \textsc{StarFit} output, \ie hypernovae affect most of the elements up to the Fe-peak, while high-energy supernovae are mostly imprinted in the lighter ones.